 In order to protect the safety of each person in our school, we ask that the following procedure be followed whenever it is necessary to administer medication at school.
 Please request that your child’s doctor schedule medicine to be taken before or after school, but if that cannot be done, then the following guidelines must be used.

 - If it is necessary for your child to receive prescription medication at school, you must fill out and sign the school consent form Parental Authorization for Administration of Prescription or Over-the-Counter Medicine at School.
-This must be accompanied by an order from the physician.
+This must be accompanied by an order from the physician and submitted to Magnus.
 ALL medicine (prescribed medication as well as over-the-counter medication) must be brought to the clinic in the original container.

 - All prescription medication must have the original pharmacy label attached.